jhajinamaste/kemuri/README.md

     <li>Browse the file to upload and click on upload button.
 The format only accepts <i>csv</i> files.</li>
     <li>Once the file is successfully uploaded you will get a successful alert message.</li>
     <li>Navigate back to the <i>Analyzer Tool</i> from the navigation menu, select the desired stock from the list and input a valid date range and click on <i>Analyze</i> button.</li>
-    <li>You if the inputs are correct and vald you should see the analyzed data immediately.
+    <li>If the inputs are correct and valid then you should see the analyzed data immediately.
 Else, you will receive an error alert message.</li>
   </ol>
 </div>
 <br>